 PA6 forms an effective barrier against oxygen in multi-layer packaging, for a significantly longer shelf life for products like meat and cheese.
 Its high puncture resistance sharply reduces food damage during transport, which is particularly important for rice, bony meat, fish, chicken and frozen foods.
 Its excellent oxygen barrier properties prolong food shelf life during the transportation, retail and consumer phases of the food value chain.

-Impact of food waste high compared to plastic packaging
+Impact of food waste is high compared to plastic packaging

-Now you’re thinking, “what about the impact of the plastic packaging?”
-The carbon footprint of food loss and waste is on average five times higher than the impact of producing or optimizing the plastic packaging involved, making the benefits of avoiding emissions by preventing food waste far outweigh the environmental impacts of producing or optimizing the packaging involved.
-3.
+Now you’re thinking, “What about the impact of the plastic packaging?”
+The carbon footprint of food loss and waste is on average five times higher than the impact of producing or optimizing the plastic packaging involved, making the benefits of avoiding emissions by preventing food waste far outweigh the environmental impacts of producing or optimizing the packaging involved, according to the study "How Packaging Contributes to Food Waste Prevention" by Denkstatt, 2017.

-Contact us here to learn more about how smart plastic packaging helps to reduce food waste.
+Contact us to learn more about how smart plastic packaging helps to reduce food waste.

 Tutorial: Why flexible food packaging is preventing food waste.